nigiri

 - The prompts are organized in parent/child-relationships

-- The system executes these prompts, maintaining dependencies
+- The system executes these prompts, based on the relationships and its current state

 - At any point, users can modify data at any node

-- The system automatically regenerates dependent nodes, respecting the new context
+- The system automatically regenerates dependent nodes, taking into account the new context

 Tech stack